Below you will find pages that utilize the taxonomy term “Documentation”

 To keep my desktop (notebook) machine light and responsive I don’t want unnecessary services starting on boot-time.
 Turns out Ubuntu is surprisingly cumbersome to configure in this area (compared to RedHat / Fedora).

 Two services I need on my notebook, but don’t want them to start unless I require them running are MySQL and Apache.
 But it looks like some services are started using upstart init daemon and it appears there is no management tool for this.
+Services can pe prevented from auto-starting either by renaming the config file or commenting out the start line in the config file

 Galaxy Nexus Firmware Upgrade on Ubuntu (manual)